 It’s unclear how exactly the password sharing will work in Windows 10.
 Either it will require a mobile internet connection to download the network credentials only when your device is in the vicinity of a shared or open network, or alternatively, it will keep an offline database of all the passwords that are shared with you on the in a wider area on the local device.
 The latter option seems more useful for a laptop that’s less likely to have a mobile connection available.
 Windows Phone 8.1 implemented only the first option — which makes sense given all the connectivity options available on a phone.
 Windows 10 and Windows 10 Mobile doesn’t yet seem to receive any connection information from Wi-Fi Sense so it’s not possible to verify exactly how this will work yet.

 Wi-Fi Sense also uses private networks shared by your contacts to connect your devices.
 Likewise, your network information is shared among your contacts.

 Not seeing the password only means that the user will not be bothered by having to enter it.
 The device will either require a mobile data connection to fetch the passwords for your contacts at your current location, or maintain a local copy of all contacts’ networks.
 The device must obtain an unencrypted copy of the network password to establish a connection.
 This means that the password will be interceptable on your contact’s devices when they access the shared network.

 If you’re using the same password for your home Wi-Fi as on other websites, that password may be known to your contacts upon the installation of Windows 10.
 Considering that many ignore the long-standing security best-practice of not reusing the same passwords in multiple places, this could be a big security problem for some Windows 10 users.

-New in Win 10 are options for choosing which broad groups of contacts to share network passwords with.
+Windows 10 adds options for choosing which broad groups of contacts to share network passwords with.
 Any password and network shared with you from any of these groups are accepted with no questions asked.

 - Outlook.com contacts